webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 **Recommendation:**

-- **Default:** Use Feature Branch Workflow for most WEBUILD repositories
-- **Consider GitFlow:** Only for projects with strict release schedules and multiple production versions
-- **Consider Trunk-Based:** Only for teams with mature CI/CD and high automation
+Use Feature Branch Workflow for most WEBUILD repositories.
+Consider GitFlow only for projects with strict release schedules and multiple production versions.
+Consider Trunk-Based only for teams with mature CI/CD and high automation.

-**Migration:**

 If you need to switch strategies, consult with the Technical Coordinator and plan a gradual transition with team training.